newaetech/cwlint-demo-aes-arm/README.md

    a.
 Autogenerate makefile to build binary (based on settings below).
    b.
 Build binary for target device.
    c.
 Program target device.
    d.
-Record power traces while performing AES AES.
+Record power traces while performing AES operation.

 A total of 24 variants are possible, with the following combinations: